ruesato/figma-typescope/README.md

 ## Testing

-To test the plugin:
+See **[TESTING.md](./TESTING.md)** for comprehensive testing instructions, including:

+- Setup instructions for test documents
+- Expected behaviors for each audit phase
+- State machine transition validation
+- Error handling scenarios
+- Performance benchmarks

+Quick test:

 1. Create a Figma file with various text layers
 2. Apply text styles to some (not all) layers
-3. Create components with text and instances
-4. Override some instance text
-5. Run audit and verify results
+3. Run "Run Style Audit" and verify progress updates
+4. Review results in Style Tree View

-See [Installation & Testing Guide](#installation--development) above for detailed test scenarios.
+See [Installation & Testing Guide](#installation--development) above for setup.

 ## Documentation